 Meet Gregory L. Burns

-Associate Professor and Academic Coordinator, Physician Assistant Medicine
+Associate Professor and Academic Director, Physician Assistant Medicine

 Education: 1997 University of North Florida, B.A.

 2005 Nova Southeastern University, B.S.